Alextopher/mahoney-best/content/robotics/java.md

 ## _You_ need to learn Java

 Sadly, I don't have enough time on the robotics team to teach every student Java in the way we could in a classroom.
 Furthermore, at TVHS we don't offer AP CS until Senior year, if it's offered at all.
 This is a big burden on our team, but it's also a big opportunity.
 While software engineering is a very collaborative field, _programming_ is extremely individual.
-My experience learning to code on my own is that my process of learning on my own set me apart from my peers who learned in a classroom.
+In my experience, learning to code set me apart from my peers who only learned in a classroom.

 I'm here to **mentor** you on your own journey.
-When it comes up I'll give one-shot lectures on anything in CS that you need to know.
+When it comes up I'll give one-shot lectures on anything in CS that you need to know more about.

 To get to the point where you can write FRC code comfortable requires around 100 hours of Java programming experience.
 From there you'd know enough of the basics that you won't be completely lost on the fundamentals.
 It isn't a big deal where you get this experience, I would just encourage you to avoid over-reliance on Large Language Models (AI) systems.